jwiley84/DirectLineBot/README.md

     ```

 - In a terminal, navigate to `/JJDirectLineClient`
-- Run the client controller from a terminal or from Visual Studio
+- Run the client controller from Visual Studio

-  B) Or from Visual Studio

   - Launch Visual Studio
   - File -> Open -> Project/Solution